Winners of OppFest 2022 🎉

 OppFest brings together ambitious young leaders from elementary and high school programs PowerPlay and YELL through to university students in courses from the Charles Chang Certificate in Innovation and Entrepreneurship.
 OppFest aims to inspire the new era of innovators and problem solvers through entrepreneurial experience and community, with successful entrepreneurs, entrepreneurial educators, industry innovators, and esteemed alumni volunteering their time to mentor students from grades 4 to final year undergraduate level!
 At the conclusion of the event, 41 student teams walked away with cash prizes meant to help fund their entrepreneurial solutions.

-Learn more about Opportunity Fest 2022
+Learn more about this year’s Opportunity Fest

 Prospera Credit Union’s High Impact Innovator Grand Prize Winner